-RSPA - The Research and Special Programs Administration, U.S. Department of Transportation, Washington, DC 20590.
+RSPA - now PHMSA - The Pipeline and Hazardous Materials Safety Administration, U.S. Department of Transportation, Washington, DC 20590.

 Shipper's certification - A statement on a shipping paper, signed by the shipper, saying he/she prepared the shipment properly according to law.
 For example: